kulagins/disk-dynamic-scheduler/extlibs/googletest/docs/advanced.md

 ## Extending googletest by Handling Test Events

 googletest provides an **event listener API** to let you receive notifications about the progress of a test program and test failures.
-The events you can listen to include the start and end of the test program, a test suite, or a test method, among others.
+The eventsOnProc you can listen to include the start and end of the test program, a test suite, or a test method, among others.
 You may use this API to augment or replace the standard console output, replace the XML output, or provide a completely different form of output, such as a GUI or a database.
-You can also use test events as checkpoints to implement a resource leak checker, for example.
+You can also use test eventsOnProc as checkpoints to implement a resource leak checker, for example.

 ### Defining Event Listeners